ggeerraarrdd/lafs-dev/README.md

 In the early aughts, I created a website for the _Landscape Architecture Film Series_, a student-led initiative which I co-founded and co-curated for the [Department of Landscape Architecture](https://landarch.illinois.edu/) at the University of Illinois Urbana-Champaign.

 Now some odd years later, I needed a website to use as a learning vehicle for technical skill-building.
 But not wanting to spend anytime to ideate and design a new one from scratch, I turned to my [old website](https://web.archive.org/web/20040827234527/http://www.rehearsal.uiuc.edu/projects/filmseries/).
 Its look and feel has aged well, I think, and indeed looks remarkably contemporary.
 For instance, if the current version of MoMA's film series [website](https://www.moma.org/calendar/film/) is anything to go by, bold color blocking isn't a dated design choice.
-In other words, I could focus on the back-end and spend little or no time on the front-end.
+In other words, I could focus on the back end and spend little or no time on the front end.

 Tossed into this development playground, it has so far borne out the following: